sevidmusic/Roady/README.md

 Always make sure that an App Package's configuration scripts are executable or `dsh --make-app` will fail when it is called to make the App.

+It is good practice to set the App Package's script's permissions immediately after creating a new App Package.

+For example:

+Run: `dsh -n AppPackage HelloWorld $HOME`

+Then run: `chmod -R 0755 $HOME/HelloWorld/*.sh`

 ### Hello World Demo

 [Back To Top](#darling-data-management-system) | [Getting Started](#getting-started) | [View Full Size Demo](https://github.com/sevidmusic/DDMSDocsAndDemos/blob/main/DDMSDemoGifs/DDMSHelloWorldAppDemo.gif) | [Hello World Guide](#hello-world-guide)